 Susanne Lewis, Ph.D.

-Chair of the Mathematics and Natural Sciences Department; Director of the Chemistry Program, Professor of Chemistry
+Chair of the Natural Sciences and Mathematics Department; Associate Professor of Chemistry

 Professor Susanne Lewis has been teaching at Olivet College since 2004, and she has taught a wide range of chemistry courses with her primary focus being organic chemistry.
 As chair of the Mathematics and Natural Science Department, she works with department faculty to administer and advance the academic programs that are housed within the department.
 Professor Lewis was nominated for the 2013 U.S. Professor of the Year Award for her excellence in teaching and curricular development.